 You will be transferred to the Domestic Departure Terminal where you will check in for your flight to Port Elizabeth.

-Collect your luggage, then make your way into the Arrivals Hall where your driver will be waiting for you, holding a sign board with your name on it.
+Collect your luggage, then make your way into the Arrivals Hall where your driver will be waiting for you and holding a sign board with your name on it.
 You will then be transferred to your hotel.

-Built in 1898, and nestled in a lush English garden setting in the leafy suburb of Walmer, Hacklewood Hill is one of the few remaining Victorian Manor Houses in the city, and as such retains much of the elegance and grace it would have boasted when its first inhabitants - a young doctor and his family - once lived here.
+Built in 1898 and nestled in a lush English garden setting in the leafy suburb of Walmer, Hacklewood Hill is one of the few remaining Victorian Manor Houses in the city and retains much of the elegance and grace it would have boasted when its first inhabitants - a young doctor and his family - once lived here.

 Your hire car will be delivered at 09:00.